hannutt/traffichelp/README.md

 READABILITY OF THE RESPONSE TEXT

 The text is mostly readable.
 However, some extra characters from the answers have been removed to improve the user experience using the JavaScript replace method. the replace method is executed automatically in the forEach loop.
-Sample images of the information searched and received using the search criteria.

 DATA SEARCH FROM TRAINS